atolab/zenoh-web/content/docs/migration/MigrationGuide-Python-v0.5.x-v0.6.x.md

 ## Explorability

-In previous releases, the Python bindings entirely defined in Rust, making it very hard for Pythoners to explore it.
+In previous releases, the Python bindings were entirely defined in Rust, making it very hard for Pythoners to explore it.

 With 0.6, the bindings have evolved: a "private" layer is exposed by Rust, and wrapped in Python, with 2 main advantages:
 - IDEs can now find available symbols, signatures and documentation more easily.